Raechil na Garnussil na Gallam

 We gathered our missiles and waited.
 Then the first stones were thrown.

 The priest was at the side.
 I saw his face.
-It was not the face of a godly man, no priest should take satisfaction in the destruction of a life, whatever the cause.
+Not the face of a godly man, no priest should take satisfaction in the destruction of a life, whatever the cause.

-I threw my rock and missed Myral as usual, though she had already been hit repeatedly.
+I threw my rock and missed Myral as usual, though she had already been hit, repeatedly.
 I always go close.
-You must never been seen to be deliberately missing.
+As I say, you must never been seen to be deliberately missing.

 My second rock went somewhat astray, a sudden impulse took me and it sailed towards the priest.